ArthurWHenry/arthurhenry.dev/_posts/react-folder-structure.md

 I tweeted Dan Abramov, a notable figure, for advice.
 Where he basically said, "It's the last thing I'm worried about.".

-Despite Dan's short response, I was still curious about the ideal structure for a React project.
+Despite Dan's short response, I was still curious about the ideal folder structure for a React project.
 This thoughtful process highlights the pivotal role a well-designed framework plays in a seamless development experience.

 In this blog post, I'll dive into a key pattern that serves as the cornerstone